 OncoEng adopts a patient-centric methodology, forecasting vertebral failures due to tumors to guide treatment decisions.

-We employ sophisticated computational modeling and imaging to predict vertebral integrity over time.
-Moreover, we’re developing minimally invasive, custom implants to reinforce at-risk vertebrae, minimising recovery time and discomfort.
+We employ new methods of computational modeling and imaging to predict whether a vertebrae is at risk of fracture.
+Furthermore, we are also developing minimally invasive, custom implants to strengthen at-risk vertebrae, minimising recovery time and discomfort.

 Latest News